CoDe-WiZaDd-18-DOTCOM/Carpooling/README.md

 - This ensures multi-user safety and prevents accidental overwrites or "lost updates."
 ---

+### 13. AI Chatbot Integration — How It Works
+- Backend Endpoint:
+- /public/chat-bot (Spring Boot REST API)

+- AI Model:
+- Gemini 2.5 Flash (powered via Google AI API)

+- Context-Driven Prompts:
+- Each user question is answered using a dedicated context file (ai-context.txt), providing responses that are accurate and specific to the project.

+- Efficient Caching:
+The project context is loaded once at application startup, allowing for fast and consistent access with each AI query.
+---
 ## 🧠 Ride Matching Algorithm

 This algorithm is responsible for determining whether a ride is a valid match for a user's booking request based on pickup and drop location order in the ride’s route, and optionally, the timing.